koalalorenzo/blog/content/posts/202201-making-hugo-fast-and-light/index.md

   X-Content-Type-Options: nosniff
 ```

-Setting this up, is very important to me, as I can fine tune settings and
+Setting this up is important to me, as I can fine-tune settings and improve
-improve speed by better leveraging Cloudflare CDN, Edge Cache, and the
-Browser's cache rules.
+speed by leveraging Cloudflare CDN, Edge Cache, and the Browser's cache rules.

 You can read more about this directly on
 [Cloudflare Pages documentation](https://developers.cloudflare.com/pages/platform/headers)

 ## Conclusions
-Although I cannot change TAP Airlines's website, their service, or their customer
+Although I cannot change TAP Airlines’s website, the service, or the customer
-support, I have learned a lot of things about optimizing websites while I was
+support, I have learned a lot of things about optimizing sites while I was
 waiting on my luggage.
-Most importantly I managed to:
+Most importantly, I managed to:

-* Replaced CSS and JS framework that I don't need with simpler lines of code
+* Replaced CSS and JS framework that I don’t need with way fewer lines of code
 * Move all the images to WebP format to reduce the size used
-* Bundled JS and CSS resources and loading them only when needed
+* Bundled JS and CSS resources and loaded them only when needed
-* Improved speed by leveraging cache settings with Cache Control Headers
+* Improved speed by leveraging cache settings with cache-control HTTP headers

 So what is the result?
 According to [GTMetrix](https://gtmetrix.com) reports: my
 Homepage went from [883kb](homepage-old.webp) to just [252kb](homepage-new.webp)
-(uncompressed), and my personal blog jumped from [879kb](blog-old.webp) kb to
+(uncompressed), and my personal blog jumped from [879kb](blog-old.webp) to
 [375kb](blog-new.webp) (uncompressed).

-Comparing a personal blog with a few pages, with a much more complicated website
+Comparing a personal blog with a few pages with a much more complicated website
 might not be looking fair, but generating a static website in the right way will
-make it _scalable_.
+make it scalable.

-Optimizing a **big SPA/static website** might not that difficult if we are using
+Optimizing a big SPA/static website might not be difficult if we use the right
+technologies and the proper setup.
+My website is way hosted by better servers
+than Microsoft IIS 🤦 and it uses CDN service helps with response time.

-the right technologies and the right setup.
-The CSS and JS files are bundled and
+The CSS and JS files are now bundled and minimized by Hugo... but the gain comes
-minimized by Hugo... but the big gain comes when considering Images are also
+when considering Images are also manipulated, resized, and converted by Hugo!
-manipulated, resized and converted by Hugo!
-In other words: it is way easy to
-add more content without having to think too much about the load speed, image
+In other words: it is way easy to add more content without having to overthink
-size and formats if Hugo does it.
-Providing the website on better servers than
+about the load speed, image size, and formats if Hugo does it.
-Microsoft IIS and using CDN service helps with response time!

-Using the right tecnologies and techniques may help FlyTAP to
+Using the right technologies and techniques may help FlyTAP provide a better
-provide a better user experience...
+user experience...
 Sadly that will not do anything about my
 delayed luggage,
 [1h phone calls](https://twitter.com/konikun/status/1474110357283164174?s=20&t=M0O7Pk4GwFnouuu9Y3Xjlw),
-and non-existing customer support. 😅 I may know very little about airplanes but
+and non-existing customer support. 😅 I may know very little about airplanes,
-I know a little more about making Hugo websites faster now!
+but I know a little more about making Hugo websites faster now!